AllThingsSmitty/allthingssmitty.github.io/_posts/2016-10-03-responsive-table-layout.md

 </table>
 ```

 Our table has four columns.
-Let's add some basic CSS to better define the table layout:
+Let's add some basic CSS selectors to better define the table layout:

 ```css
 table {